5jt/dyalog-cookbook/manuscript/08-Testing.md

 #.Tests.RunDebug[3]
 ~~~

 It stopped in line 6.
-Obviously the call to `FailsIf` has something to do with this, and so has the `⎕TRAP` setting, because apparently that’s where the “Deliberate error” comes from.
+Obviously the call to `FailsIf` has something to do with this, and so has the `⎕TRAP` setting because apparently that’s where the “Deliberate error” comes from.

 This is indeed the case.
 All three flow-control functions, `FailIf`, `PassesIf` and `GoToTidyUp` check whether they are running in debug mode; if so, rather than return a result that indicates a failing test case, they `⎕SIGNAL 999`, which is then caught by the `⎕TRAP`, which in turn first prints `⍝ Deliberate error` to the session and then hands over control to the user.